Last updated on November 7, 2024

 Yes, there are some boys who don’t have a growth spurt until later, but that is because they don’t start puberty until later.
 It is possible for puberty to start as late as 16 and still be considered normal.

 It is typical for an older man to have more body hair than a young man.
-Even after you have long since stop growing you will continue to develop more body hair.
-In that is the plague of older men because hairs continue to develop in the oddest places — in the middle of your forehead, on your ears, on your nose — while at the same time you are losing hair from the top of your head.
+Even after you have long since stopped growing, you will continue to develop more body hair.
+That is the plague of older men because hairs continue to develop in the oddest places — in the middle of your forehead, on your ears, on your nose — while at the same time, you are losing hair from the top of your head.
 Such is life as an older man.